-But when we are constructing the relationship out of a different set of assumptions, or when we are constructing it in a way that does not balance rights and responsibilities, then we will not have a stable and just relationship and none of the following steps are going to work.
+But when we construct the relationship out of a different set of assumptions, or when we construct it in a way that does not balance rights and responsibilities, then we cannot have a stable and just relationship and none of the following steps are going to work.
 This is the reason why we don't do couples counseling in battering relationships.
-It is not because there is a high level of violence or because the conflicts have a high level of intensity.
+It is not just because there is a high level of violence or because the conflicts have a high level of intensity.
 High conflict relationships can benefit from intervention which addresses both parties together.
 It is because the fundamental problem is the structure of the relationship itself and nothing we do will repair the events in the relationship when the framework is itself oppressive.

-Naming the Event or Issue which is the occasion for the conflict
+Naming the Event or Issue Which Is the Occasion for the Conflict

-Assuming we are in basic agreement about the nature of the relationship and it is constructed in a manner that is just and thus stable, then the question is, "What is going on that we find ourselves in conflict?"
-Can we be clear about what the problem is and agree about what it is about which we disagree?
+Assuming we are in basic agreement about the nature of the relationship and it is constructed in a manner that is just and stable, then the question is, "What is going on that we find ourselves in conflict?"
+Can we be clear about what the problem is and agree about where we disagree?

-We must keep in mind that each party is likely to be reacting most strongly to different aspects of a shared event or issue.
+We must keep in mind that each party is likely to react most strongly to different aspects of a shared event or issue.
 Any circumstance is a complex web of events and concerns.
 There are many conflicts in the context we are considering.
-Can we acknowledge that each party may be responding with different intensity to different aspects of a given event or issue.
+Can we acknowledge that each party may respond with different intensity to different aspects of a given event or issue?